So you’ve decided to purchase a new car and realized you need insurance to complete the transaction.

 If you’re simply replacing an older car with a new replacement vehicle, you should be automatically covered for a certain amount of time, perhaps a week or two, and the coverage should be the same as what you had on the old car.

-While grace periods may differ by state or insurer, you may have between 7-14 days or more to notify the insurer of the change.
+While new car insurance grace periods may differ by state or insurer, you may have between 7-14 days or more to notify the insurer of the change.

 The insurer acts on the assumption that you didn’t trade in a Yugo for a Lamborghini, so they’re comfortable giving you some time to notify them about it.